3 simple steps to lose weight as fast as possible. Read now

 In this article

-The body tightly regulates its pH balance through a variety of mechanisms that involve multiple organs like the kidneys and lungs.
+The body tightly regulates its pH balance through a variety of mechanisms involving multiple organs such as the kidneys and lungs.

 Although your diet may affect the pH of your urine, research generally suggests that consuming acidic or alkaline foods is unlikely to have a significant impact on the pH level of your blood.

-Increased levels of acid in the blood are usually indicative of an underlying health issue like diabetes that’s not well managed, lung disease, or kidney problems.
+Increased levels of acid in the blood usually indicate an underlying health issue like poorly managed diabetes, lung disease, or kidney problems.

 Still, some people may choose to limit foods high in acid to reduce their potential renal acid load (PRAL), which refers to the amount of acid your body produces from the foods you eat.
 The higher the PRAL rating, the more acid is produced upon digestion.